Vintage Rail Inspection Cars: We Have A New Favourite Option for Long Distance Travel

 We are looking at the future, my friends.
 The first person to make a system like this that can work efficiently will be rich beyond their wildest dreams, mark my words.

-29 responses to “Vintage Rail Inspection Cars: We Have A New Favourite Option for Long Distance Travel”
+29 thoughts on “Vintage Rail Inspection Cars: We Have A New Favourite Option for Long Distance Travel”

 I wonder what you're supposed to do if you meet a train when driving one of these things, especially the ones without a highway option.